steemit/devportal-tutorials-js/tutorials/29_grant_active_permission/README.md

 This tutorial will take you through the process of checking a specific users' data, altering the array pertaining to the active `account_auths`, and then broadcasting the changes to the blockchain.
 Demo account information has been provided to assist with the tutorial.
 This tutorial has been set up for the `testnet` but can be easily be changed for `production`.

 Providing another user active permission for your account enables them to do fund transfers from your account.
 This can be usefull in setting up a secondary account(s) to manage funds for a main account or having a backup should you lose passwords for the main account.

-For a more in depth look at how the different authorities work you can read [THIS](https://steemit.com/steem/@good-karma/steem-multi-authority-permissions-and-how-active-authority-works-part-2-f158813ec0ec1) steemit post and follow the various links from there.
+One of the common practice nowadays is to lend/delegate SP to another account, above same technique can be used to create market around it with minimum 3rd party trust.
+All your funds stay in your account.
+You can use/create automated system where you can lease for certain period of time and system can take care of payments and release of delegations (notify clients).
+Even better, you can use multi-signature feature to establish 100% trust where clients will have to confirm, approve transactions.

+Active permissions and authority should be used with utmost care, you don't want to loose your funds.
+It is really not easy to hack Steem accounts, let alone take control over it.
+But without careful use (revealing private keys) loosing liquid funds are not that difficult and it takes only couple seconds to do that, keeping most value powered up always helps.

+[this article](https://steemit.com/steem/@good-karma/steem-multi-authority-permissions-and-how-active-authority-works-part-2-f158813ec0ec1) has more detail around active authorities

 ## Intro